vanandrew/bidssplit/README.md

-# bidssplit
+# neurosplitter
-A simple script for converting 3D volumes into 2D slices.
-It expects that the data is stored as a BIDS dataset.
+A collection of scripts for manipulating neuroimaging data for use in TensorFlow

 ```
 usage: bidssplit.py [-h] [-o {T,S,C}] [-e EXCLUDE]